garvit-ai/JK_Momentum_Strategy/README.md

 ## 🔑 Overview

-This project implements a **J/K Momentum Trading Strategy** applied to NIFTY stock returns.
-The strategy selects 50 stocks from the given dataset and then form top decile(loser portfolio) and bottom decile(winner portfolio) based on past cumulative returns and evaluates their performance over a holding period.
+This project implements **J/K Momentum Trading Strategy** applied to NIFTY stock returns.
+The strategy selects 50 stocks from the given dataset and then form top decile (loser portfolio) and bottom decile (winner portfolio) based on past cumulative returns and evaluates their performance over a holding period.
 The entire pipeline is modularized, allowing flexibility to choose different J (formation) and K (holding) periods while comparing the results with the NIFTY benchmark.

 Features